 It’s a cliché I suppose but there is no greater place to be in Ireland than in a pub on St. Patrick’s Day.
 When you pick the right one you find yourself not wanting to leave, soaking in the atmosphere that’s thick around you while trying to say sober enough so you remember it all.
 It doesn’t even have to be a session, it may only be for a wee sensible skiff of a drink but it’s sure to be enough to fill your heart with as much patriotism as you need.

 As well as being lucky enough to be born here, I’ve also been lucky enough to have had my fair share of pints across the island so I’ve decided to share some of my favourites from over the years.
-Obviously there are hundreds of establishments that are stupendously wonderful so please share if you have any tips of your own but for now here are mine.
-Wishing you all of the luck today and a wonderful Paddy’s Day wherever you find yourself!
+Obviously there are hundreds of establishments that are stupendously wonderful so please share if you have any tips of your own but for now, here are mine.
+Wishing you all of the luck this St. Patrick’s Day wherever you find yourself!

 Fitzpatricks – Carlingford, Co.
 Louth